joshmac007/fbo-launchpad-backend/fbo-launchpad-backend/tasks/active_context.md

 - Static role columns/enums removed from User model
 - Marshmallow validation and serialization
 - Consistent error handling and OpenAPI documentation
+- **New:** Dedicated database seeding script (`src/seeds.py`) and CLI command (`flask seed run`) for PBAC initial data and admin user creation.
+- **Update (2025-05-14):** Permission names and role mappings in `src/seeds.py` were corrected to match the finalized PBAC list of 21 permissions.
+This ensures all seeded data is consistent with the system's authorization model and prevents downstream errors.
+- **Fix (2025-05-15):** Resolved persistent CORS preflight (OPTIONS 404) error by removing the manual @app.before_request OPTIONS handler from src/app.py and standardizing all blueprint url_prefix values to omit trailing slashes.
+Backend now relies solely on Flask-CORS for preflight handling.
+After this change, restart the backend and clear browser cache before re-testing frontend form submissions.

 ## Entities & Endpoints
 - **Users**: Full CRUD, soft delete, activation, role enforcement